 3. Breathe through it

 You know that experience when someone is having a panic attack or are in the thick of anxiety and are told to take deep breaths?
-That idea didn’t come out of nowhere; there is some real science to it.
+That idea didn’t come out of anywhere; there is some real science to it.

 Taking conscious deep breaths (particularly from the belly) turn on our parasympathetic nervous system that signals our bodies to rest and relax.
-By practicing breathwork throughout the day, we will be able to keep our systems in the state that they are supposed to be in most of the time vs. our fight or flight state, which we get caught in during times of stress.
+By practicing breath work throughout the day, we will be able to keep our systems in the state that they are supposed to be in most of the time vs. our fight or flight state, which we get caught in during times of stress.
 Best of all, conscious breathing can be done anywhere, anytime!
 Try it now.

 4. Move a muscle, change a thought